reza-mirjahanian/awesome-blockchain/Solana/Course J/How works/one/readme.md

 #### *Solana’s Approach*
 - Claims to prioritize consistency and partition tolerance (CP).
-- Josh questions this claim, suggesting Solana may lean more toward availability and partition tolerance (AP).
+-  questions this claim, suggesting Solana may lean more toward availability and partition tolerance (AP).

 ---